American Airlines raises unit revenue forecast, shares rise

 The airline also raised its forecast for quarterly pre-tax margin, excluding certain items, to a range of 8.5% to 9.5%, from 7% to 9%.

-Analysts have said non-MAX operators such as Delta Air Lines Inc (DAL.N) are expected to do much better this year as they would benefit from reduced supply levels in the form of higher load factors and fares.
+Analysts have said non-MAX operators such as Delta Air Lines Inc are expected to do much better this year as they would benefit from reduced supply levels in the form of higher load factors and fares.

 Last week, Delta said its expects its quarterly numbers to be at high end of its previous forecast, helped by “strong demand” in the United States.

 Delta will report its second-quarter results on Thursday.
-American Airlines and smaller rival Southwest Airlines Co (LUV.N), which is the world’s biggest MAX operator with 34 jets, are expected to report results later this month.
+American Airlines and smaller rival Southwest Airlines Co, which is the world’s biggest MAX operator with 34 jets, are expected to report results later this month.

 Reporting by Ankit Ajmera in Bengaluru; Editing by Saumyadeb Chakrabarty